day8/re-frame/docs/FAQs/DoINeedReFrame.md

 ### Question

 Reagent looks terrific.
-Why do I need re-frame?
-It looks like extra layers and conceptual overhead for not much benefit!
+So, why do I need re-frame?
+What benefit is there in the extra layers and conceptual overhead it brings?

 ### Answer

-Yes, Reagent is terrific.
-If your application is small and simple, then standalone Reagent is absolutely a fine choice.
+Yes, we agree, Reagent is terrific.
+And, yes, we'd agree that if your application is small and simple, then standalone Reagent is a fine choice.

-But it only supplies the V part of the MVC triad.
+But it does only supplies the V part of the MVC triad.
 As your application gets bigger and more complicated, you'll need to find solutions to questions in the M and C realms.
 Questions like "where do I put control logic?".
-And, "how do I manage state?".
+And, "how do I store and update state?".
-And, How should new websocket packets be communicated with the broader app?
+And, "how should new websocket packets be communicated with the broader app"?
 Or GET failures?
-"How do I put up a spinner
-when waiting for CPU intensive computations to run, while allowing the user to press Cancel?"
+And, "how do I put up a spinner when waiting for CPU intensive computations to run, while allowing the user to press Cancel?"
 How do I ensure efficient view updates?
 How do I write my control logic in a way that's testable?

 These questions accumulate.

-Reagent, by itself, provides little guidance and, so, you'll need to design own solutions.
-Your choices will also accumulate and, over time, will become baked into your codebase.
+Reagent, by itself, provides little guidance and, so, you'll need to design your own solutions.
+Your choices will also accumulate and, over time, they'll become baked into your codebase.

-Now, any decision which is hard to revisit later is an architectural decision - "hard to change later" is pretty much the definition of "architecture".
+Now, any decision which is hard to revisit later is an architectural decision - "difficult to change later" is pretty much the definition of "architecture".
 So, as you proceed, baking your decisions into your codebase, you will be incrementally growing an architecture.

-So, then, the question becomes: is your architecture better than re-frame's?
-Because that's what re-frame gives you ... an architecture ... answers to the various challenges you'll face when developing your app.
+So, then, the question is this: is your architecture better than re-frame's?
+Because that's what re-frame gives you ... an architecture ... answers to the various challenges you'll face when developing your app, and mechanism for implementing
+those answers.

 Now, in response, some will enthusiastically say "yes, I want to grow my own architecture.
 I like mine!".
 Fair enough - its a fun ride!

-The problems arise ONLY when this process is not conscious and purposeful.
-You can accelerate quickly with Reagent and get a bunch of enjoyable early wins, but then ultimately end up off the road, in the paddock, because of the twists and turns leading up to a bigger application.
+Problems arise ONLY when this process is not conscious and purposeful.
+It is a credit to Reagent that you can accelerate quickly and get a bunch of enjoyable early wins.
+But you can equally end up off the road, in a ditch, because of the twists and turns leading up to a larger application.

 I've had many people (20?) privately say to me that's what happened to them.
 The real number would obviously be much higher.
 And that's pretty much the reason for